 - Deposit on Material – The PVD gets deposited or placed on the material in the vacuum chamber.

 - Needs to Rotate – Usually, while applying a PVD coating, the object needs to be rotated to ensure the heat and the application are even.
-The chamber position and rotating is an essential parts of the PVD coating.
+The chamber position and rotation is an essential part of the PVD coating.

 - Coating Properties- When the PVD coating is placed on the metal’s surface, it then changes the properties of the metal itself.

-- Very Thin Coatings – The PVD is a very thin coating, usually between 0.5 microns to 5 microns depending on the color and the process required.
+- Very Thin Coatings – The PVD is a very thin coating, usually between 0.5 and 5 microns depending on the color and the required process.

 What Are PVD Applications or Uses?

-Actually, PVD has a wide range of uses, and the coating can be placed on a wide range of materials and substrates.
-In the home decor and home furnishing industry, the PVD finish is placed mainly on stainless steel, but it is interesting to know about the other ways it can and is being used.
+PVD has a wide range of uses, and the coating can be placed on various materials and substrates.
+In the home decor and home furnishing industry, the PVD finish is placed mainly on stainless steel, but it is interesting to know the other ways it can and is being used.